-The cost of many common medical procedures can vary widely with no correlation to the quality of the care you get.
+The cost of many common medical procedures can vary widely with no correlation to the quality of your care.

 Example:

 Magnetic Resonance Imaging (MRI) Tests

 Providers use an MRI when they need a high-resolution view of what's happening inside your body.
 But it's important to know the cost of having an MRI can vary greatly depending on where you get one.